Licence Checker England

 Research notes

 Tacit consent does NOT apply to HMO licence applications.
 Article 4 Direction applies citywide requiring planning permission for HMO conversions.
 Properties without correct planning permission may only receive a 12-month licence.
-Penalties: unlimited fines, civil penalties up to £40,000, rent repayment orders up to 24 months' rent under Renters' Rights Act 2025, banning orders, National Rogue Landlord Database listing.
+Penalties: unlimited fines, civil penalties up to £40,000, Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Property types covered: HMOs occupied by 3 or more unrelated people forming 2 or more households who share facilities (kitchens, bathrooms, toilets).
-This covers properties that do not meet the mandatory HMO threshold of 5+ persons but still have multiple households sharing..
+This covers properties that do not meet the mandatory HMO threshold of 5+ persons but still have multiple households sharing.
 Exemptions or exclusions: Local authority managed buildings.
 Registered social landlord properties.
 Police/fire authority/NHS managed buildings.
 Co-operative housing (with democratic management).
 Student accommodation (full-time students, institution-managed).
 Buildings regulated by other legislation (Schedule 14, Housing Act 2004).
-Properties with Temporary Exemption Notices..
+Properties with Temporary Exemption Notices.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.